NathanTeeuwen/Dominulator/README.md

 3) We need test case infrastucture.
 Long term, I would like to see a test case for every clarifiction in the rule book.
 4) Contribute to the AI portion of the project.

+Dominion has 205 kingdom cards.
+There are currently 31 cards that can throw NotImplementedException.

 Your Program Crashed or threw an exception.
 It must be a piece of crap right?
 ==============================================================================